Introduction

 Solution

-Adopt a modular approach for your skills ontology by dividing it into smaller, manageable components.
-This allows for easier updates and adjustments as new skills emerge, making maintenance more efficient and less time-consuming.
+Adopt a modular approach to divide the ontology into smaller, manageable parts.
+This allows for easier updates and adjustments, making maintenance more efficient.

 Nuance